rickballard/CoCivium/codex/Codex_Acknowledgement.md

 # Codex of Acknowledgement

-CoCivium acknowledges what preceded it—not as lineage, but as seed-field.
+CoCivium™ acknowledges what preceded it—not as lineage, but as seed-field.

 ---